A matching decomposition algorithm for simulating quantum walk Hamiltonians: Operator norm convergence plots

 \section{Operator norm convergence plots}

-Figures~\ref{fig:validation_plots_appendix} and ~\ref{fig:validation_plots_disconnected} show the operator 2-norm difference between the exact CTQW Hamiltonian and the matching decomposition and Pauli decomposition approximations.
+Figures~\ref{fig:validation_plots_appendix} shows the operator 2-norm difference between the exact CTQW Hamiltonian and the greedy and compression-aware matching decomposition and Pauli decomposition approximations.
 Both methods exhibit comparable convergence rates, with errors scaling as $O(t^2/N)$.